Instituto Ochoch Hikeek

-We are urgently looking for a person with experience in accounting and administration, with knowledge of Excel and capacity to design and systemise the accounting of the institute.
-We have a current manager who is always present, but requires training to streamline the accounting processes, report, visualise and interpret data.
+We are eagerly looking for an individual with experience in accounting and administration, knowledge of Excel, and the capacity to design and systemize the institute's accounting structure.
+Our current manager is always present but requires training to streamline the accounting process and to report, visualize, and interpret data.

 - Natural sciences

 It is difficult to determine the daily hours for this job; it depends on the class schedule but normally will not exceed 4 hours.

 We believe that teaching does not end in the classroom; so, we are looking for active and enthusiastic individuals wanting to interact with kids in a non-traditional academic manner.
 We are looking for open-minded, creative, and curious volunteers who are willing to learn about the different lifestyles of children in rural communities.
 The simple coexistence with the students is of great help to us.